 These long-standing dynamics certainly help explain why there is still a gap between B2C and B2B purchasing experiences—and why customer experience improvements have been so slow to develop in the B2B world.
 But does it have to be this way?
-Will this gap always exist—or can B2B commerce start to look more like the B2C world when it comes to speed, convenience, and simplicity?
+Will this gap always exist—or can B2B commerce start to look more like the B2C world regarding speed, convenience, and simplicity?
 Recent developments strongly suggest that the gap is already closing; that the B2B buying journey is in the middle of a significant transformation; and that B2B manufacturers, distributors, and sellers who resist or ignore this transformation will risk becoming less relevant and competitive.

 1. Young, digital native procurement professionals are taking over

 In other words, digital-native B2B buyers are already calling the shots at many companies, and they have very little patience for protracted price and payment term negotiations with vendors, chasing approval forms over email, and other clunky, non-digital (or only partially digital) B2B buying experiences.
-Millennials and GenZ-ers simply expect the ability to buy business supplies the same way they buy everything else—using a website or app with sophisticated (usually AI-powered) intention-focused searching capabilities, a streamlined shopping and payment experience, and fast, convenient delivery options.
+Millennials and GenZ-ers simply expect the ability to buy business supplies the same way they buy everything else—using a website or app with sophisticated (usually AI-powered) intention-focused product discovery capabilities, a streamlined shopping and payment experience, and fast, convenient delivery options.
 If B2B vendors can’t provide these experiences—and successfully adapt them to handle the increased complexity that’s often inherent in B2B transactions—younger B2B purchasers will actively search for partners that can.

 2. The pandemic has turbocharged the move to digital B2B purchasing